nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/content-enricher.md

 ### Thumbnail

-When specifying&nbsp;`X-NXenrichers.document: thumbnail`, the JSON payload of the document REST calls response that contains the related attached file thumbnail of the document:
+When specifying `X-NXenrichers.document: thumbnail`, the JSON payload of the document REST calls response that contains the related attached file thumbnail of the document:
-&nbsp;

 {{#> panel type='code' heading='Call Example'}}